-Here, thresholds are defined as non-linear transitions in the functioning of coupled human-environmental systems (Schellnhuber 2002; Lenton et al. 2008), such as the recent abrupt retreat of Arctic sea ice caused by anthropogenic global warming (Johannessen 2008).
-Thresholds are intrinsic features of those systems and are often defined by a position along one or more control variables (Fig. 2a), such as temperature and the ice-albedo feedback in the case of sea ice.
-Some Earth system processes, such as land use change, are not associated with known thresholds at the continental to global scale, but may, through continuous decline of key ecological functions (such as carbon sequestration) cause functional collapses, generating feedbacks that trigger or increase the likelihood of a global threshold in other processes (such as climate change) (Fig. 2b).
-Such processes may, however, trigger non-linear dynamics at the lower scales (e.g, crossing of thresholds in lakes, forests, and savannahs, as a result of land use change, water use and nutrient loading).
+Here, thresholds are defined as non-linear transitions in the functioning of coupled humanenvironmental systems (Schellnhuber 2002, Lenton et al. 2008), such as the recent abrupt retreat of Arctic sea ice caused by anthropogenic global warming (Johannessen 2008).
+Thresholds are intrinsic features of those systems and are often defined by a position along one or more control variables (Fig. 2a), such as temperature and the icealbedo feedback in the case of sea ice.
+Some Earth System processes, such as land-use change, are not associated with known thresholds at the continental to global scale, but may, through continuous decline of key ecological functions (such as carbon sequestration), cause functional collapses, generating feedbacks that trigger or increase the likelihood of a global threshold in other processes (such as climate change) (Fig. 2b).
+Such processes may, however, trigger non-linear dynamics at the lower scales (e.g., crossing of thresholds in lakes, forests, and savannahs, as a result of land-use change, water use, and nutrient loading).
 Such non-linear changes, from a desired to an undesired state, may on aggregate become a global concern for humanity, if occurring across the planet.

-Boundaries, on the other hand, are human-determined values of the control variable set at a "safe" distance from a dangerous level (for processes without known thresholds at the continental to global scales) or from its global threshold.
-Determining a safe distance involves normative judgments of how societies choose to deal with risk and uncertainty (see Fig. 2a & b).
-The choice of control variable for each planetary boundary was based on our assessment of the variable that on balance may provide the most comprehensive, aggregated and measurable parameter for individual boundaries (Supplementary Methods 1).
+Boundaries, on the other hand, are humandetermined values of the control variable set at a "safe" distance from a dangerous level (for processes without known thresholds at the continental to global scales) or from its global threshold.
+Determining a safe distance involves normative judgments of how societies choose to deal with risk and uncertainty (see Fig. 2a, b).
+The choice of control variable for each planetary boundary was based on our assessment of the variable that on balance may provide the most comprehensive, aggregated, and measurable parameter for individual boundaries (Appendix 1, Supplementary Methods 1).

-Much of the uncertainty in quantifying planetary boundaries is due to our lack of scientific knowledge about the nature of the biophysical thresholds themselves (Supplementary Discussion 1), the intrinsic uncertainty of how complex systems behave, the ways in which other biophysical processes like feedback mechanisms interact with the primary control variable, and uncertainty regarding the allowed time of overshoot of a critical control variable in the Earth System before a threshold is crossed.
-This generates a zone of uncertainty around each threshold (Fig. 2a & b).
-The nature and size of that zone is critical in determining where to place the planetary boundary.
+Much of the uncertainty in quantifying planetary boundaries is due to our lack of scientific knowledge about the nature of the biophysical thresholds themselves (Appendix 1, Supplementary Discussion 1), the intrinsic uncertainty of how complex systems behave, the ways in which other biophysical processes such as feedback mechanisms interact with the primary control variable, and uncertainty regarding the allowed time of overshoot of a critical control variable in the Earth System before a threshold is crossed.
+This generates a zone of uncertainty around each threshold (Fig. 2a, b).
+The Fig. 2.

-Figure 2a b.
 Conceptual description of planetary boundaries.
 In (a) the boundary is designed to avoid the crossing of a critical continental to global threshold in an Earth System process.
 Insufficient knowledge and the dynamic nature of the threshold generate a zone of uncertainty about its precise position, which informs the determination of where to place the boundary.
-In (b) there is no global threshold effect as far as we know, but exceeding the boundary level will lead to significant interactions with regional and global thresholds, and/or may cause a large number of undesired threshold effects at the local to regional scale which on aggregate add up to a serious global concern for humanity.
+In (b) there is no global threshold effect as far as we know, but exceeding the boundary level will lead to significant interactions with regional and global thresholds and/or may cause a large number of undesired threshold effects at the local to regional scale, which in aggregate add up to a serious global concern for humanity.